An artificial heart with a magnetically suspended impeller that rotates 2,000 times per minute to pump blood

 https://spectrum.ieee.org/biomedical/devices/this-maglev-heart-could-keep-cardiac-patients-alive

-Daniel Tims, an Australian biomedical engineer, founded BiVACOR in 2001, a student at Queensland University of Technology.
-We have been working on the development of a new “artificial heart”.
-The research created an artificial heart in which a magnetically levitated impeller rotates inside a 650 g body.
+Daniel Timms, an Australian biomedical engineer, founded BiVACOR, an artificial heart manufacturer, in 2001 while he was a student at the Queensland University of Technology.
+He has been working on the development of a new 'artificial heart.'
+The result of his research is an artificial heart in which a magnetically levitated impeller rotates inside a 650g body.

-The material is titanium, a non-corrosive material that hardly causes an immune response.
-As a feature, a general artificial heart does not have a valve to push out blood with a centrifugal pump, and there is no pulsation when used in the basic mode.
-However, because it is better for the clinician to see the pulsation when looking at the electrocardiogram, an option to pulsate has been added.
+The material used is titanium, a non-corrosive material that hardly induces an immune response.
+One of its features is that it does not have the valves found in typical artificial hearts because it uses a centrifugal pump to push blood out, and when used in basic mode, it does not pulsate.
+However, because it is better for clinicians to be able to see the pulsation when looking at an electrocardiogram, the option to pulsate has been added.

 in Hardware, Posted by logc_nt